Boosting Graph Foundation Model from Structural Perspective: Methodology

-In link prediction tasks, we standardize it as a binary classification task and employ the concatenated representation of node pairs as the input to the MLP for prediction.
-In both supervised and few-shot learning scenarios, we employ cross-entropy loss to train the MLP for all tasks.
+For link prediction tasks, the problem is framed as a binary classification task, where the concatenated representation of node pairs is used as input to the MLP for prediction.
+In both supervised and few-shot learning scenarios, we employ cross-entropy loss to train the MLP across all tasks.